0x2E757/Template/README.md

 ### Initialize CMake

 First of all, you need to initialize CMake.
-This is done using command `cmake -S . --build build` or using Visual Studio Code task `Setup debug build` or `Setup release build`.
+This is done using command `cmake -S . -B build` or using Visual Studio Code task `Setup debug build` or `Setup release build`.

 ### Build project